benahm/TestDataFactory/docs/EXAMPLES.md

 ##### Create 10 Cases related to 10 Accounts

-Create a list of Acount sObjects and link them to the creation a list of 10 Case sObjects
+Create a list of Acount sObjects and link them to a list of 10 Case sObjects
   ```apex
   List<Account> accountList = TDF.createSObjectList('Account', new Map<String,Object>{
     'Description' => 'Account Description'